 Making a gift of life insurance is quite simple.
-If you are the insured policy owner you simply transfer physical possession of your policy to us and file an absolute assignment or transfer of ownership form with your insurance company.
+If you are the insured policy owner, you simply transfer physical possession of your paid-up policy to us and file an absolute assignment or transfer of ownership form with your insurance company.
 Your company then will send a letter to us showing that we are the sole owner of the policy.

 Contact us for more information about gifts of life insurance.